javergarav/icsa-2024-artifact/README.md

 3. Node labels of the database.
 A **node label** is a way to categorize or group nodes based on their common characteristics or properties.
 4. Relationship types of the database.
 A **relationship** is a directed connection between two nodes.
 5. Property keys of the database. **Property keys** are used to define the attributes or properties of nodes and relationships.
-6. Field to perform Cypher queries.
+6. Field to write Cypher queries.
 [Cypher](https://neo4j.com/developer/cypher/) is a declarative graph query language developed by Neo4j for querying, updating, and managing graph data stored in a Neo4j graph database.
 7. Button to run Cypher queries.
 8. Space where the results of Cypher queries appear.
 9. Information about the connection made to the database.